Morningstar-Productions/mp-newsjob/README.md

 	["newsbmic"] 					 = {["name"] = "newsbmic", 			 			["label"] = "News Boom Microphone", 	["weight"] = 1000, 		["type"] = "item", 		["image"] = "newsbmic.png", 			["unique"] = true, 		["useable"] = true, 	["shouldClose"] = false,   ["combinable"] = nil,   ["description"] = "Boom Microphone for News and Harrassment.. right?"},
 	["newscam"] 					 = {["name"] = "newscam", 			 			["label"] = "News Camera", 				["weight"] = 750, 		["type"] = "item", 		["image"] = "newscam.png", 				["unique"] = true, 		["useable"] = true, 	["shouldClose"] = false,   ["combinable"] = nil,   ["description"] = "Camera for News and Harrassment.. right?"},
 ```

-# License

-    QBCore Framework
-    Copyright (C) 2021 Joshua Eger

-    This program is free software: you can redistribute it and/or modify
-    it under the terms of the GNU General Public License as published by
-    the Free Software Foundation, either version 3 of the License, or
-    (at your option) any later version.

-    This program is distributed in the hope that it will be useful,
-    but WITHOUT ANY WARRANTY; without even the implied warranty of
-    MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-    GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License
-    along with this program.
-If not, see <https://www.gnu.org/licenses/>